GCN-DevLSTM: Path Development for Skeleton-Based Action Recognition: Abstract

 \section{Abstract}

 Skeleton-based action recognition (SAR) in videos is an important but challenging task in computer vision.
-The recent state-of-the-art (SOTA) models for SAR are primarily based on graph convolutional neural networks (GCNs), which are powerful in extracting the spatial information of skeleton data.
-However, it is yet clear that such GCN-based models can effectively capture the temporal dynamics of human action sequences.
-To this end, we propose the G-Dev layer, which exploits the path development -- a principled and parsimonious representation for sequential data by leveraging the Lie group structure.
-By integrating the G-Dev layer, the hybrid G-DevLSTM module enhances the traditional LSTM to reduce the time dimension while retaining high-frequency information.
+The recent state-of-the-art (SOTA) models for SAR are primarily based on graph convolutional neural networks (GCNs), which are powerful in extracting the spatial information from skeleton data.
+However, their ability to capture temporal dynamics remains limited.
+To address this, we propose the G-Dev layer, which leverages path development—a principled and parsimonious representation for sequential data based on Lie group structures—to enhance temporal modeling.
+By integrating the G-Dev layer, the proposed DevLSTM module summarizes local temporal dynamics, reducing the time dimension while retaining high-frequency information.
 It can be conveniently applied to any temporal graph data, complementing existing advanced GCN-based models.
-Our empirical studies on the NTU60, NTU120 and Chalearn2013 datasets demonstrate that our proposed GCN-DevLSTM network consistently improves the strong GCN baseline models and achieves SOTA results with superior robustness in SAR tasks.
-The code is available at \href{https://github.com/DeepIntoStreams/GCN-DevLSTM}{https://github.com/DeepIntoStreams/GCN-DevLSTM}.
+Our empirical studies on the NTU-60, NTU-120 and Chalearn2013 datasets demonstrate that our proposed GCN-DevLSTM network consistently improves the strong GCN baseline models and achieves competitive performance.
+The code repository is publicly available at \url{https://github.com/DeepIntoStreams/GCN-DevLSTM}.